robmarkcole/coral-pi-rest-server/README.md

 ## coral-pi-rest-server
 Perform inference using tensorflow-lite deep learning models with hardware acceleration provided by a Coral usb accelerator running on a raspberry pi or linux/mac.
 The models are exposed via a REST API allowing inference over a network.
-To run the app (with defaults that you will need to change):
+To run the app with default model:
 ```
-$ python3 coral-app.py
+$ python3 coral-app.py --models-directory ~/my/dir
 ```
 Then use curl to query:
 ```